virgili0/Virgilio/Tools/Latex.md

 ### Displaying Math

 The [`amsmath` package](https://ctan.org/pkg/amsmath) provides miscellaneous enhancements for improving the information structure and printed output of documents that contain mathematical formulas, as stated in [this useful guide](http://texdoc.net/texmf-dist/doc/latex/amsmath/amsldoc.pdf).

+Extra mathematical fonts and symbols can be used by including the [`amssymb` package](https://ctan.org/pkg/amsfonts).
+A recap can be found [here](http://milde.users.sourceforge.net/LUCR/Math/mathpackages/amssymb-symbols.pdf).

 ### Code Blocks